Which of the following best describes the basic building blocks o... | Study Prep in Pearson+

 1

-Understand the question: The problem is asking about the basic building blocks of carbohydrates, which are one of the four major macromolecules in biochemistry.
+Understand the question: The problem is asking about the basic building blocks of carbohydrates, which are essential macromolecules in biochemistry.

 Recall the definition of carbohydrates: Carbohydrates are organic molecules composed of carbon, hydrogen, and oxygen, typically in a ratio of 1:2:1.
 They serve as a primary energy source and structural components in living organisms.